luciangreen/Time_Machine/Immortality_Script.md

 # Immortality Script

-* Note: one may easily use HomeBrew to install SWI-Prolog on Mac (search for it), download swipl from <a href="https://www.swi-prolog.org/build/">swipl</a> for Windows, install SWI-Prolog on Linux using apt-get (search for it).
+* Note: one may easily use HomeBrew to install SWI-Prolog on Mac (search for it), download swipl from <a href="https://www.swi-prolog.org/build/">swipl</a> for Windows or install SWI-Prolog on Linux using apt-get (search for it).
 * See <a href="troubleshooting.md">Troubleshooting</a> for help.

-To become immortal, install <a href="https://github.com/luciangreen/Time_Machine">https://github.com/luciangreen/Time_Machine</a> and run:
+* To become immortal, install <a href="https://github.com/luciangreen/Time_Machine">https://github.com/luciangreen/Time_Machine</a> and run:

 ```
 cd ../Text-to-Breasonings